 Regardless of species or cultivar, all forget-me-nots share the need for similar growing conditions.
 Sun exposure is a key factor to growing forget-me-nots, especially when cultivating them in pots.
 Midday shade suffices in cooler climates, although part shade all day is best in warmer climates with hot summers.
 Forget-me-nots handle full sun better when grown in very moist or wet soil.

 Choosing the right pot and soil also plays a major role in growing potted forget-me-nots.
+Plastic pots are lighter and lose moisture less quickly than ceramic or clay pots, which makes them a good choice for moisture-loving plants such as forget-me-nots.
 Both common and true forget-me-nots reach a similar mature height of 6 to 12 inches, although the former spreads 6 to 8 inches while the latter spreads 8 to 12 inches.
-A12- to 18-inch pot with multiple drainage holes around the base will provide the right amount of space and the correct drainage for a single forget-me-not plant, or plant two plants in a 24- to 36-inch pot.
+A 12- to 18-inch pot with multiple drainage holes around the base will provide the right amount of space and the correct drainage for a single forget-me-not plant.
+Or plant two plants in a 24- to 36-inch pot.

-- Annual feeding.
 Both perennial and biennial forget-me-nots benefit from a light application of fertilizer each spring.
-Spread slow-release, granular 10-10-10 fertilizer onto moist soil at a rate of 1/2 teaspoon per each gallon of soil.
-Apply to moist soil to avoid root burn.
+When growing forget-me-nots in pots, spread slow-release, granular 10-10-10 fertilizer onto moist soil at a rate of 1/2 teaspoon per gallon of soil.
+Apply the fertilizer to moist soil to avoid root burn.

 Forget-me-nots overwinter well in containers, which helps widen their growing range to include colder climates.
-The most effective and least labor-intensive way of overwintering forget-me-nots is to move their pot into an unshaded cold frame with southerly exposure.
+The most effective and least labor-intensive way of overwintering forget-me-nots is to move their pots into an unshaded cold frame with southerly exposure.
 True forget-me-nots may need to be moved indoors to a heated room with unshaded, south-facing windows during the winter because of their limited cold tolerance.
-During the winter:

-- Rotate the pot.
+During the winter, water the plants occasionally.
+Water them deeply but infrequently, allowing the soil to dry out almost completely before watering again.
+Do not let plants sit in soggy soil during cold weather; it will rot their roots.
 Rotating the pot by 90 degrees every week or so will help expose the entire plant to light, which will help it grow more evenly come spring.

 In spring, move the pot to a sheltered location outdoors after all frost danger has passed.
 Keep it there for a week or two to re-acclimatize it to outdoor conditions, then move it to its original growing location.
 Resume regular watering and feeding once it shows signs of growth.